Tutorial for Chart Patterns

 To help your understanding with the chart patterns in Forex and Stock market, we provide the “Chart Patterns Tutorial” application.
-This “Chart Patterns Tutorial” application uses the computer simulation approach to visualize the shape of the chart patterns.
-This application can visualize the shape of the following chart patterns:
+This “Chart Patterns Tutorial” application provides the chart pattern simulator to visualize the shape of the different chart patterns.
+The chart pattern simulator can visualize the shape of the following chart patterns:

-This application can be used by any level of trader for several different purposes.
-Firstly, this application can be used to self-educate the trader with the chart patterns.
-Secondly, this application can be used to visualize or to modify the structure of the chart patterns that you want to trade.
-Thirdly, you can use the simulation capability inside the application to find out the property of specific chart patterns.
-Direct Download for this application is available from the link below:
+Let us start with Chart Pattern Simulator first.
+The chart pattern simulator can be used by any level of trader for several different purposes.
+Firstly, the chart pattern simulator can be used to self-educate the trader with the different chart patterns.
+Secondly, the chart pattern simulator can be used to visualize or to modify the structure of the chart patterns that you want to trade.
+Thirdly, you can use the chart pattern simulator to find out the property of specific chart patterns.
+Direct Download for this “Chart Patterns Tutorial” application is available from the link below:

 Once you have unzipped the download, you will find ChartPatternsTutorial.exe file inside the Folder.
 You need to know few things about the application.
 Firstly, the application was built from Dot Net Framework 4.5 for the time being.
 Hence, you need to have the Windows OS with Dot Net Framework 4.5 or later version installed.
 For your information, we do not have much knowledge on how this Dot Net Framework can run on other OS like Mac or Linux.
 Secondly, I can swear that there is no harmful virus inside this light application.
 However, some antivirus software can always cause some false positive alert (i.e. wrong alert) since many antivirus software are not so friendly toward the Dot Net Framework Application.
 Antivirus software Vendors ask contacting them in the case of false positive alert.
 However, there are literally thousands of antivirus software vendors and we cannot contact all of them to release one free software.
 Hence, when you get the false positive alert, you can ignore them.
 In the recent false positive turmoil, everyone is affected by this false positive issue to some extent.
 For example, many of our favourite games, favourite web browsers, and favourite free software are now flagged as virus due to the inaccurate virus detection algorithm in our antivirus software.
 This simply can not be changed by one person’s effort but it rather requires the efforts of the entire industry.
 This application is safe to use for sure.
 However, if you do not feel like to use it, then do not use it.
 Thirdly, this is the free software.
 Hence, there is no restriction on the usage.
 You are free to use and free to share on online.
 When you use this free application for trading, use it at your own risk.